 Lewes is a very small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Delaware.
-With a population of 3,322 people and six constituent neighborhoods, Lewes is the 20th largest community in Delaware.
+With a population of 3,303 people and 11 constituent neighborhoods, Lewes is the 19th largest community in Delaware.

 Lewes home prices are not only among the most expensive in Delaware, but Lewes real estate also consistently ranks among the most expensive in America.

-Lewes is a decidedly white-collar city, with fully 91.40% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Lewes is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Lewes who work in sales jobs (19.27%), management occupations (14.73%), and teaching (14.33%).
+Lewes is a decidedly white-collar city, with fully 91.71% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Lewes is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Lewes who work in sales jobs (20.81%), teaching (19.20%), and business and financial occupations (11.00%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.93% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Lewes telecommute to their jobs.
+Overall, about 14.05% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Lewes is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The most common language spoken in Lewes is English.
 Other important languages spoken here include Italian and French.